vishans/wlang2/README.md

 - **Bison**: A powerful parser generator for defining the grammar and creating the parser.
 - **Flex**: A lexical analyzer generator for tokenizing the input.

+## W Compiler Usage

+The `W` Compiler allows you to compile `.w` files with various options to customize the output.
+Below are the available options:

+**Usage**:

+- `file` - The `.w` file you wish to compile.

+### Options:
+- `-h, --help`
+  Prints this help message and exits.

+- `-p, --print`
+  Outputs the result to the standard output instead of a CSV file.

+- `-c, --csv`
+  Generates CSV output.
+This is enabled by default.

+- `-o, --output <path>`
+  Specifies the name or path of the output CSV file.

+- `-v, --version`
+  Prints the compiler version and exits.

 ## 📜 Example of W Language Syntax

 Here's a sneak peek at how you can define a workout using W Language: